mkpgtr/NudgeAPI_MYSQL/readme.md

 ### Features that I missed :
 1. uid column in the event table.

+### I need help with :

+1. the route that deals with events pagination & sort by recent events.
+My code is so messy.
+I have violated DRY (do not repeat yoursef) principle.
+2. Optimizing other sql queries & best practices in SQL.
+3. createPool error handling. when database connection fails, how can I throw error if I am using createPool & not createConnnection.
+I found the code for createConnection but not createPool.

 **without phpmyadmin this would not have been possible.
 The GUI(Graphical User Interface) helped me visualize solutions in terms of tables(instead of mongodb Document Objects)**